tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 Pat leaned in and whispered to the group.

-"*I don't think he's blinked once.*"
+"*I don't think he's blinked once*."

-"*So weird,*" Danielle laughed.
+"*So weird*," Danielle laughed.

 Two more people entered.
-A paper thin woman, white as an eggshell, shuffled in and stood close to Big Les.
-Those large roving eyes reminded me of a light house and if it wasn't for her bad posture she'd have been quite tall - though still no where near Big Les' height.
+A paper-thin woman, white as an eggshell, shuffled in and stood close to Big Les.
+Those large roving eyes reminded me of a light house and if it wasn't for her bad posture she'd have been quite tall - though still nowhere near Big Les' height.

-The other, a short but incredibly stocky man in a paramedic uniform, strode in and stopped and turned on a dime.
-He had a big grin on his face though his was different from the one Big Les wore.
+The other, a short but incredibly stocky man in a paramedic uniform.
+He strode in and stopped and turned on a dime.
+There was a big grin on his face though different from the one Big Les wore.
 A little more plastic.

 "Meet my wonderful staff.
 This is Moira and Gleb," Big Les said pointing at each of them.

 "Now that everyone is here, let's begin."

 A hand rose in the air.

-Big Les paused for a second.
+The giant paused for a second.

 "What's your name, mister?"
 Big Les asked.